edaehn/bitsgalore.github.io/_posts/2021-02-24-towards-a-preservation-workflow-for-mobile-apps.md

 - Downloading Android APK packages from the Google Play store is possible, but it does require unofficial third-party tools like [gplaycli](https://github.com/matlink/gplaycli).
 However, such tools may stop functioning if Google applies changes to its Play Store API.
 This has already happened previously, leading to various unmaintained tools that no longer work.
 - Access to the Apple App Store appears to be completely restricted from non-Apple devices.
 Since installing an app on iOS reportedly gets rid of the IPA container, workarounds that use a native iOS device as an intermediate medium most likely won't be usable for preservation workflows.
 - Out of the three file format identification tools tested, only Apache Tika was able to correctly identify both APK and IPA files.
-Since PRONOM doesn't include these formats yet, any tools that use its database (Siegfried, but also DROID and FIDO) currently only identify both formats at the higher container levels (ZIP, JAR).
+However, Tika's specific results are solely based on file extension patterns.
+At the time of writing PRONOM doesn't cover these formats at all, and any tools that use its database (Siegfried, but also DROID and FIDO) only identify them at the higher container levels (ZIP, JAR).
 This could be easily remedied by developing PRONOM signatures for both formats[^16].
 - Both the APK and IPA formats contain package-level metadata about an app's technical dependencies, such as the minimal OS version and required hardware.
 - For the APK format a software tool that extracts this information is readily available.
 For the IPA format no such tool exists, but it could be developed with a limited amount of effort.
 - Based on the cursory look presented here, these package-level metadata appear to be adequate for establishing the emulated environment needed to run an app, but they do not expose any dependencies on remotely hosted content[^15].